 • Fruit and Vegetable Benefits are monthly and expire at the end of each month.
 They can now be used year-round.

-• Signage and promotional materials for using WIC “Fruit and Vegetable Benefits” at farmers markets are available here.
+• The WIC “Fruit and Vegetable Benefits” sign is available here.